-To further strengthen the stealthiness of our approach, we introduce a \textit{regularization term} that constrains the embedding shift of the victim query $q_{\text{v}}$ and its semantic neighbors before and after model editing.
-This design is motivated by the asymmetric roles of queries and instructions in real-world retrieval systems.
-Queries are issued by users and must maintain semantic stability to ensure consistent retrieval quality across the corpus.
-In contrast, the target instruction $i_{\text{t}}$ is crafted by the attacker and does not correspond to any naturally occurring document.
-As such, modifying its embedding does not impact normal retrieval behavior.
-By preserving the structure of the query embedding space while allowing adversarial manipulation of injected instructions, our method achieves both stealth and precision.
-Formally, the regularization term is defined as:
+To enhance stealthiness, we introduce a \textit{regularization term} that constrains the embedding shift of the victim query $q_{\text{v}}$ and its semantic neighbors during editing.
+This design exploits the asymmetric roles of queries and instructions in real-world retrieval systems: queries, issued by users, must remain semantically stable to preserve retrieval quality, whereas the attacker-crafted bypass instruction $i_{\text{b}}$ does not correspond to natural documents and can be freely manipulated.
+By preserving the query embedding structure while allowing adversarial edits to injected instructions, our method achieves both stealth and precision.
+The regularization term is defined as:

 The overall objective becomes:

 where $\lambda$ balances editing precision and query embedding stability.